kritarthAviate/grammar-bot-gpt/README.md

 #### After the server is up and running, you can interact with the APIs:

-- [**GET /corrections**](http://localhost:8080/api/corrections) - API to retrieve and display all correction pairs (original and corrected sentences) from the database:
+- [**GET /corrections**](http://localhost:8080/api/corrections) - API to retrieve and display all correction pairs (original and corrected sentences) from the database.

 - [**GET /random**](http://localhost:8080/api/random) - API to retrieve and display a random correction pair from the database.